emanchado/narrows/README.md

 TODO
 ====

-* Be more consistent with the breadcrumb-based navigation
 * Use buttons consistently for actions, not links
 * Add a JS confirmation thing to the publish button?
 * Upgrade ProseMirror